Jordan Eberle Game Preview: Kraken vs. Kings

 Eberle Stats vs. the Kings

-- The Kings have conceded 63 goals in total (just 2.4 per game), which ranks first in the league for the fewest goals allowed.
+- The Kings have given up 66 goals in total (just 2.4 per game), which ranks first in the NHL for the fewest goals allowed.

 |2023-2024 Season